Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: System Model and Problem Formulation

-where ${\mv e}_k$ denotes the $k$-th column of the identity matrix ${\mv I}_K$, and $\rho(\cdot)$ denotes the spectral radius of its argument (also known as Perron-Frobenius eigenvalue if its argument is a non-negative matrix).
+where $\rho(\cdot)$ denotes the spectral radius of its argument (also known as Perron-Frobenius eigenvalue if its argument is a non-negative matrix).
 Furthermore, let Then, the optimal transmit powers of all BSs in $\cal K$, denoted as ${\mv P}(\mv\Lambda)$, are given by

 where ${\mv x}(\cdot)$ is the Perron left eigenvector of its argument, and $t=P_{\max}/x_i$.
 As such, BS $i$ should transmit at the maximum power $P_{\max}$, while other BSs should set their transmit powers no greater than $P_{\max}$ in general.